Placement and Restoration of Dental Implants in Lafayette, LA

 You will not feel pain during any of your procedures, although you may feel some pressure and hear the sounds of our tools.
 If you feel anxious about dental procedures, we can provide oral or IV sedation or nitrous oxide to make you more comfortable.

 Many of our patients tell us that they don’t feel any pain after their dental implant procedure!
-But if you feel any discomfort, you can manage it with ibuprofen and by icing your cheek area as instructed.
+But if you feel any discomfort, you can manage it with ibuprofen and a cold compress on your cheek in the affected area.

 How should I care for my dental implant?

 A dental implant can last many years, and it’s essential to take excellent care of your gums and surrounding teeth.
-Brushing and flossing between meals and twice-yearly dental cleanings will help keep tartar away and prevent gum disease and tooth decay.
+Brushing and flossing between meals and twice-yearly dental cleanings will help control tartar and prevent gum disease and tooth decay.

 Of course, right after each phase of your treatment, we will give you detailed instructions on how to eat and brush around your restoration.